jvm-graphics-labs/jogl-samples/README.md

 ## Quick setup:

-- you need to add "-ea" in VM options in run config for the `assert`s to work
+- add "-ea" in VM options in run config for the `assert`s to work
 - add all the jars you find under [`dependencies`](https://github.com/elect86/jogl-samples/tree/master/jogl-samples/dependencies)

 You can find the results inside the [`templates` directory](https://github.com/elect86/jogl-samples/tree/master/jogl-samples/src/templates).